 Q: Whats a SCIT?

 A: Steel City Improv Theater (or The SCIT – pronounced “skit” – for short) is a group of theater professionals committed to creating a home for long form improvisational comedy in the Pittsburgh, PA.
-The SCIT produces long form improv shows 3 nights a week.
-We offer classes that provide our students the tools to become first-rate improvisers who create exceptional theater and comedy instantly on stage.
+The SCIT produces long form improv shows and we offer classes that provide our students the tools to become first-rate improvisers who create exceptional theater and comedy instantly on stage.

 Q: What do you do?